linhtc/resume/docs/source/skill.rst

 * Working on Document Object Model (DOM).
 * Have played with Local Storage Objects.
-* Using `Queue.js <http://code.stephenmorley.org/javascript/queues/>`_ to make function sequentially.
+* `Queue.js <http://code.stephenmorley.org/javascript/queues/>`_ to make function sequentially.
-* Used WebSocket to control the LED on ESP8266.
+* WebSocket to control the LED on ESP8266.

 Sometime in the past I got trouble with loop or callback function.
 It made my browser was greyout.
 I mean "I should try to combine asynchronous and synchronous code".